QuiteSurreal/Detecting-transactial-fraud-with-AI/README.md

 This project is designed as a **simulation of a remote fraud-detection service**, similar to what a financial institution might deploy behind an API.

+The process of making the models can right now be found in factory/AI.

 **Disclaimer:**
 This project is still being developed, so some features might not work.
 I will be providing a full usage section later.